A

 The equivalent of divorce for couples who entered into a civil partnership.

-Divorce/Dissolution Petition
+Divorce/Dissolution Application

 The application to apply for divorce or dissolution.